dragon-dune/dragon-dune/README.md

     and the Jack of Hearts, they could also play as though they had the Queen of Hearts and the Jack of Spades.
-3. In battle, the Dwarves add a bonus of 2 battle point to their total, unless they are battling the Orcs.
+3. In battle, the Dwarves add a bonus of 2 battle point to their total, unless they are fighting the Orcs.
 4. Special Card (Ace): In the Recruitment and Movement round, the Dwarves may discard a Special Card to remove 2 units from their graveyard.
 5. Alliance Power: Your ally receives one free artifact card per turn;